 - Writers— writers can modify feature flags, goals, environments and more.
 They can’t add new team members to the account, or manage your payment method or plans.

-If you need more fine-grained access controls, check out our Custom roles feature.
+If you need more fine-grained access controls, check out our Custom roles feature, available for Enterprise customers.

 Custom roles to create granular permissions

 LaunchDarkly's basic role-based permission system provides global access control levels for team members based on a set of built-in roles (reader, writer, or admin / owner).
 Customers on enterprise plans also have access to LaunchDarkly's custom roles system.
 Custom roles allow you to create flexible policies providing fine-grained access control to everything in LaunchDarkly-- from feature flags to goals, environments and teams.
 With custom roles, it's possible to enforce access policies that meet your exact workflow needs.
 For example, you can: